Short, Brenda

 Penner, Mary

 Penner, tells stories through poetry and prose.
 She enjoys delving into the thoughts and emotions which lead to peoples’ actions and behaviour.
 She is a member of the Wordsmiths, a very supportive group of fellow writers.
 Some of her poems and short stories have been published on social media and in magazines and newspapers.
-She has recently published a collection of poems, “Have a Slice”.
+She has recently published a collection of poems, “Have a Slice”, and is working on “Another Slice”.
 Mary is a retired teacher.

 Read some of Mary’s work in Archives